If you are going to Vienna in Austria, you should spend at least a day on the trail of Empress Sisi.

 Of course in the top of my list since I am from the Netherlands myself!

 Both in 1884 and in 1885 Empress Elisabeth stayed several weeks in the Netherlands.
-She came to visit doctor Mezger, one of the founders of physical therapy, a famous doctor of the rich and famous in those days.
+She came to visit doctor Mezger.
+He was one of the founders of physical therapy, a famous doctor of the rich and famous in those days.
 He treated many patients of high nobility in the Amstel Hotel in Amsterdam.

-Elisabeth hired forty rooms in the Doelen Hotel and following the prescriptions of doctor Mezger, the bath in the hotel was filled with seawater every day.
+Elisabeth hired forty rooms in the Doelen Hotel in Amsterdam.
+Following the prescriptions of doctor Mezger, the bath in the hotel was filled with seawater every day.
 Both the Doelen and the Amstel hotel are still in business and well located luxury hotels in Amsterdam, wonderful to spend a few days.

 The Empress also stayed three weeks in hotel Kaufman and in Villa Paula in Zandvoort.
 Both places are gone.
 The beautiful Boulevard of Zandvoort, with major hotels and beautiful guest houses, which made it a famous seaside resort, was totally demolished by the Germans in the Second World War.
 In total 648 buildings were demolished to make way for the Atlantic wall.

-During her stay in he Netherlands she visited ‘t Loo Palace and had diner at Hotel De Keizerskroon.
+During her stay in the Netherlands she visited ‘t Loo Palace and had dinner at Hotel De Keizerskroon.

 During September of 1867, the Empress visited Greece to visit many classical sites, as well as Corfu.

-She fell in love with this beatiful Greek Island, and between 1889-1891, the Achilleion Palace was built, a lovely little palace dedicated to Greek history, culture and mythology that she admired so much.
+She fell in love with this beautiful Greek Island.
+Between 1889-1891, the Achilleion Palace was built, a lovely little palace dedicated to Greek history, culture and mythology that she admired so much.
 Sisi would visit the palace frequently.

 If you have a change; go see this palace!
-Since it is designed by the empress herself it is very special and intimite.
+Since it is designed by the empress herself it is very special and intimate.

-In addition to Greece Hungary was also one of the favorite ‘holiday' destinations of Sisi.
+In addition to Greece, Hungary was also one of the favourite ‘holiday' destinations of Sisi.

-The first official visit of Sisi and Franz Joseph to Hungary in 1857 ended disastrously.
-Her daughters Sophie and Gisela both got ill, and Sophie eventually dies from an abdominal infection on May 29, 1857 in Buda.
-After this tragic incident, Sisi was suspended from parental authority by her mother-in-law, and it was the start of one of her many depressions.
+The first official visit of Sisi and Franz Joseph to Hungary in 1857 ended in a disaster.
+Her daughters Sophie and Gisela both got ill, and Sophie subsequently dies from an abdominal infection on May 29, 1857.
+After this tragic incident, Sisi was suspended from parental authority by her mother-in-law.
+It was the start of one of her many depressions.

 Switzerland is a popular destination of the Empress.
-Of course it is known for the tragic assassination of Empress Elisabeth in Geneva in 1898.
-She was travelling incongnito under the name Countess Hohenembs (as she often did).
+Of course, it is known for the tragic assassination of Empress Elisabeth in Geneva in 1898.
+She was travelling incognito under the name Countess Hohenembs (as she often did).